Useful scripts to parse and visualize MongoDB log files, launch test environments, and reproduce issues.

 Requirements and Installation Instructions

-The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python version 2.7.x.
+The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python.
+The tools are currently tested with Python 3.6, 3.7, and 3.8.

 Some of the tools have additional dependencies, which are listed under the specific tool’s section.
-See the INSTALL.md file for installation instructions for these modules.
+See the installation instructions for more information.

-The mtools utilities are only tested with currently supported (non End-of-Life) versions of the MongoDB server.
-As of September 2017, that includes MongoDB 3.0 or newer.
+The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
+As of January 2020, that includes MongoDB 3.6 or newer.

-The current version of mtools is 1.3.1.
-See CHANGES.md for a list of recent changes from previous versions of mtools.
+See Changes to mtools for a list of changes from previous versions of mtools.

 Contribute to mtools